Helping Your Autistic Child Develop: A Personal Journey

 EMPOWERING AFTER SCHOOL ACTIVITIES

-• Working on Contact and Body Awareness: Autistic children often face challenges in making contact and having general body awareness.
-To address this, engaging in interactive games throughout the day can be highly effective.
-One such activity is an eye blinking contest, which promotes eye contact in a fun and non-threatening way.
-Another game is a tickling or finger-grabbing contest, which encourages physical touch and responsiveness.
-Additionally, the game "Make Me Laugh" involves players using only physical gestures and props to make others laugh while the rest try to maintain a straight face.
-If a player succeeds in making someone laugh, they earn a point, and then it's the next person's turn.
-These games not only help improve body awareness but also foster social interaction and laughter, making the experience enjoyable for autistic children.
+• One such activity is an eye-blinking contest, which encourages eye contact in a fun and non-threatening way.
+Another is a tickling or finger-grabbing game, which can help build comfort with physical interaction and responsiveness when appropriate.
+We also enjoyed a game called “Make Me Laugh,” where players use only physical gestures and props to make others laugh while the rest try to maintain a straight face.
+If someone succeeds in making another player laugh, they earn a point before it becomes the next person’s turn.
+These games helped support body awareness while also fostering social connection and laughter, making the experience enjoyable rather than stressful.

 STAYING CONNECTED WITH THE OUTSIDE WORLD